BARRY LYNDON ANALYSIS - PART ONE

 'Quite dead,' answered Mick.

-Okay, wait a minute.
-So he fights a duel out of love for Nora Brady, but then he doesn't get to be with Nora Brady?
+Barry fights a duel out of love for Nora Brady, but then he doesn't get to be with Nora Brady?
 He has to flee?
 Which means we must rearrange our view of Barry's character.
+Never mind that we later learn Barry hasn't actually killed Quin (we may already suspect this is the case), at this point Barry does believe he has killed Quin and knows he must leave.
+He always has thus known that should he win the duel he must leave.
 The duel didn't have so much to do with love as with honor and proving himself, that he was as good as or better than Quin.
 Barry's a hot head, and no way is he going to let an English officer best him.
 He's also selfish.
 As far as he knows, he's deprived Nora's family of Quin's income.

 But, then, what are we to expect of a fifteen year old, which is his age in the book.
 Barry's fifteen.
 He's the same age Alex was in A Clockwork Orange (at least in the book).
 He's rash.
 He's inexperienced.
-He's a selfish teen with raging hormones.
+He's a self-centered teen with raging hormones and little knowledge of the world.
 The future is both big and small.
 He has little concept of it.
-It is vast potential while at the same time it has so little meaning to him that he will gamble on being a better shot than this officer and face death.
+The future is vast potential while at the same time it has so little meaning to him that he will gamble on being a better shot than this officer and face death.
 His brain isn't fully developed yet, and if anything gives testament to teens not having fully developed brains it's the history of literature.

 111 LS of Redmond and his cousin riding toward the camera.
 Then it pans left as they pass and we see the front of Barry's mother's home.
 (26:20)